 Is it really necessary to write an entire HTML code from scratch or to test how it looks on different screens?
 No. There’s an abundance of free and paid email editors available both online and for download.

 More sophisticated tools come with dozens of templates perfect for any occasion.
 You pick the right one, adjust it to your needs, and preview and download the entire HTML code.
-Then you follow the instructions above to send it with Gmail or use any other client or email service provider (ESP).
-Most of these tools run on a freemium model, letting you try some basic templates for free and charging you for more advanced ones.
+Then you follow the instructions above to send it with Gmail or use any other client or email service provider (ESP) like eSputnik, GetResponse etc. Most of these tools run on a freemium model, letting you try some basic templates for free and charging you for more advanced ones.

 Some of these platforms also offer responsive HTML email templates that will look great whether a receiver reads them on a laptop, 292-inch TV or Samsung Galaxy Note 7 (assuming the screen hasn’t burned yet).
-If the budget allows, we strongly recommend picking one of responsive templates for a better user experience.
+If the budget allows, we strongly recommend picking one of responsive templates, as well as trying out those design, logo, and banner maker tools that we mentioned at the beginning.
+It’s a good way to ensure a better user experience.

 There are also many basic tools that will simply preview whatever you insert.
 They’re more suitable if you’re writing a new code or reusing an old one and need a quick way to preview.
 These tools are typically free and sometimes don’t even require a sign up.